 The best way to prevent infection in humans is to prevent mosquito bites.
 Use mosquito repellents that contain DEET when outdoors from dusk to dawn.
 For adults, use repellents containing up to 35% DEET.
 For children 2 months-12 years, use repellents containing up to 10% DEET.
 Do not put DEET on children's hands or feet.
 For children under the age of 2 months, do not use DEET.
 While DEET is considered to be very effective, scientific studies have shown that repellents containing picaridin or oil of lemon eucalyptus may provide people with protection similar to that of repellents with low concentrations of DEET.

 Per Communicable Disease Rule R386-702, health care providers and laboratories are required to report suspected cases of WNV to the Bureau of Epidemiology or a local health department.
-The Bureau of Epidemiology assists local health departments with the investigation of cases and implementation of control measures to prevent further cases as needed.
+The Bureau of Epidemiology assists local health departments with the investigation of cases and the implementation of control measures to prevent further cases as needed.
 The Bureau of Epidemiology conducts ongoing statewide surveillance of WNV cases and works to improve public awareness and education.